grantskis/solo-friday-robogear/README.md

 Code: `{ if (/3/.test(input) === true) {return true} else {return false}; }`
 Expect(13).toEqual(true) and Expect(20).toEqual(false) for containsThree()
 Expect(13).toEqual(false) and Expect(20).toEqual(true) for containsTwo()
+    In final product, these are refactored into one `if..else` function with the `inputGood()` function.
+They have also gone through some name changes.

-Describe: createRange();
+Describe: positiveRange();
-Test: "Create an array with each element a number, starting at zero and ending at the user's input"
+Test: "Create an array with each element a number, starting at zero and ending at the user's input, when the user's input is positive."
 Code: `{ while (input > array.length - 1) {array.push(array.length); }`
-Expect:createRange(7).toEqual[0, 1, 2, 3, 4, 5, 6, 7]
+Expect:positiveRange(7).toEqual[0, 1, 2, 3, 4, 5, 6, 7]

 Describe: negativeRange();
 Test: "Create an array with each element a number, starting at zero and ending at the user's input, when the user's input is negative."